protobuffet/docusaurus-protobuffet/website/docs/how/usage.md

 npx docusaurus generate-proto-docs
 ```

-Generate documentation for all Protobuf files within the configured `fileDescriptorsPath` JSON file.
+**Generate documentation for all Protobuf files** within the configured `fileDescriptorsPath` JSON file.
 The generated files are written to `protoDocsPath`.
 A sidebar object is written to the configured `sidebarPath`.
 View the [configuration section](#configuration) for details of these options.

 This command must be run for every content change of `fileDescriptorsPath`.
 This will overwrite all previously generated files, so they should not be modified manually.
 Extension support for these generated files will be coming in the future, so please reach out with your use cases.

 You can view some [generated doc files in the landing page](https://github.com/protobuffet/docusaurus-protobuffet/tree/master/website/protodocs).

 ### Generating the `fileDescriptorsPath` File
-This project depends on a snapshot of all the files within your Protobuf workspace.
-The formatting and generation of this snapshot currently depends on the [`protoc-gen-doc`](https://github.com/pseudomuto/protoc-gen-doc) Protobuf compiler plugin. `protoc-gen-doc` can generate a JSON representation of your Protobuf files, which we parse to build an enhanced view of your documentation.
+This project depends on a snapshot of all the files within your Protobuf workspace. **The formatting and generation of this snapshot currently depends on the [`protoc-gen-doc`](https://github.com/pseudomuto/protoc-gen-doc) Protobuf compiler plugin**. `protoc-gen-doc` can generate a JSON representation of your Protobuf files, which we parse to build an enhanced view of your documentation.

 To use `protoc-gen-doc` we must install golang and protoc.
 These are already common dependencies when working with Protobuf files, but I'm happy to investigate alternatives if we decide this is a barrier for users.